DMVis/DMVis/documentation/columns/FilterColumn.md

 - Type: `string`
 - Default: `'Column'`

-The name of the column to display at its top.
+The name of the column that is displayed at its top.
 Set this to the attribute name.

 ### padding